NARRTC has several volunteer committees focused on both operations and educational efforts.

 The Communications committee exists in order to:

-The current Membership Committee Chair Lead is: Ms. Jessica Chaiken
+The current the Communications Committee Chairs are: Dr. Rayna Sage and Ms. Jessica Chaiken